vrwaingankar/TimeSeries_DataAugmentation/README.md

 6. Window Warping:
 - Window warping speeds up or slows down selected windows in time series data.
-- This augmentation can be used to model equipment that changes speed of change over time.
+- This augmentation can be used to model equipment that changes the speed of change over time.

 7. Dynamic Time Warping Barycentric Average (DTWBA):
 - DTWBA is an augmentation method based on Dynamic Time Warping (DTW).